Nynko/UserFriendlyCryptoWallet/README.md

+# User Friendly crypto wallet

+First integration of my "user-friendly and compliant" smart contract on solana (https://github.com/Nynko/solana_iteration3) There should be another version of the smart contract focused on good account abstraction.

+There is a way to also implement stellar in it with this work : https://github.com/Nynko/StellarSecuredSmartWallet

+**Overall, still WIP, not fully clean, not always DRY.** But functionnal !

+Figma Design by Heloise Suat.

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

 # Getting Started

->**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.
+> **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

 ## Step 1: Start the Metro Server